smithoss/gonymizer/README.md

 Our API is an easy one to follow and we encourage others to join in by trying Gonymizer with their own development and stagingenvironments either directly using the CLI or using the API.
 We include in our documentation: example configurations, best practices, Kubernetes CRONJOB examples, examples for AWS-Lambda, and other infrastructure tools.
 Please see the docs directory in this application to see a full how-to guide and where to get started.

+## Supported RDBMS

+Currently Gonymizer only supports **PostgreSQL 9.5.x and 10.x**.
+We have not tested Gonymizer on versions 11 and 12 yet, but plan to in the near future.
+If you would like to help by adding support for other database manangementsystems please join the team by reading over our issues.
+We are looking for help on this roject.

 ## Abbreviations and Definitions: